 - Cad strategy: seek many partners without sticking and without investing (much)

-Very handsome men, do.
-They might still prefer being fathers and “settling down”, but since they have both options, you never know..
+They might instead still prefer being fathers and “settling down”.
+But since they have both options, you never know.

-More attractive men indeed have more sexual partners and more extra-pair sex.
+More attractive men do indeed have more sexual partners and more extra-pair sex.